d-negatu/vibetune/README.md

 ----

-VibeTune is a cross platform that connects people through music.
+Vibetune is a prototype for a cross platform that lets users connect through music tastes.
+It supports basic track search, playlist playback, user sessions, chats, vibe matching, and user heatmaps.

-VibeTune extends and builds upon the Spotify API to not only stream your favorite tracks, but to also connect with millions of listenrs.
-Whether you're navigating a bustling city, exploring nature, or winding down at home, find your vibe.
+VibeTune builds upon the Spotify API to not only stream your favorite tracks, but to also connect with millions of listenrs.
+Whether you're navigating a bustling city, exploring nature, or winding down at home, find a way to connect.

 VibeTune is maintained locally as an open project.
 If you're interested in shaping where vibetune is going, contact the developers.